wswebcreation/perfecto-webinar-protractor/README.md

 To run the tests local execute `npm run test.local`

 ## Run on the perfecto cloud
-Before you are able to run against the Perfecto cloud add a file to your project called `perfecto.config.json` and add the following data to it
+Before you are able to run against the Perfecto cloud add a file to your the root of your project called `perfecto.config.json` and add the following data to it

 ```javascript
     {